-Typically, someone who has a generalized tonic-clonic seizure will stiffen and fall down during the tonic stage.
-Their limbs and face will appear to jerk rapidly as the muscles convulse.
+Typically, someone who has a generalized tonic-clonic seizure will stiffen and fall during the tonic stage.
+Their limbs and face will appear to jerk rapidly as their muscles convulse.

 After you have a grand mal seizure, you might feel confused or sleepy for several hours before recovering.

 Your doctor will perform simple tests to check your balance, coordination, and reflexes.
-He or she will also assess the tone and strength of your muscles.
-They will also judge how you hold and move your body, and whether your memory and judgment seem abnormal.
+They’ll assess your muscle tone and strength.
+They’ll also judge how you hold and move your body and whether your memory and judgment seem abnormal.

-Your doctor may order blood tests to detect any medical problems that could influence the onset of a seizure.
+Your doctor may order blood tests to look for medical problems that could influence the onset of a seizure.

 Some types of brain scans can help your doctor monitor your brain function.
 This could include an electroencephalogram (EEG), which shows the patterns of electrical activity in your brain.
-It could also incorporate magnetic resonance imaging (MRI), which provides a detailed picture of certain parts of your brain.
+It could also incorporate MRI, which provides a detailed picture of certain parts of your brain.

-If you experienced one grand mal seizure, it may have been an isolated event that does not require treatment.
+If you’ve had one grand mal seizure, it may have been an isolated event that doesn’t require treatment.
 Your doctor could decide to monitor you for further seizures before beginning a long-term course of treatment.

 Most people manage their seizures through medication.
-Typically, you will start off with a low dose of one drug.
-The dosage is gradually increased as needed.
+You’ll probably start off with a low dose of one drug.
+Your doctor will gradually increase the dose as needed.
 Some people require more than one medication to treat their seizures.
 It may take time to determine the most effective dose and type of medication for you.
 There are many medications used to treat epilepsy, including:

-Brain surgery may be an option if medications are not successful in controlling your seizures.
-This option is believed to be more effective for partial seizures, affecting one small part of the brain, than for ones that are generalized.
+Brain surgery may be an option if medications aren’t successful in controlling your seizures.
+This option is believed to be more effective for partial seizures that affect one small part of the brain than for ones that are generalized.